 In some cases it may be desirable to install an alternative networking method, such as a wireless interface card.
-Hypertherm Automation has not tested all alternate systems here but customers have reported some degree of success with them.
+We have not tested these alternate systems here but other customers have reported some degree of success with them.
 In any event, if a different network card is installed in the system then you MUST either remove the existing network card, or disable it.
 If a networking card is setup for DHCP operation, and is NOT connected to a DHCP server, then it will cause significant delays in the startup process and may lead to other problems.

-NOTE: The general rule should be that there is only ONE active network interface installed in the controller at any time.
+The general rule should be that there is only ONE active network interface installed in the controller at any time.